 Because traditional detox and recovery methods do not work for most people who try to overcome Opioid Use Disorder, Chesapeake Regional Healthcare has created the PROUD (Prevention and Recovery from Opioid Use Disorder) program practicing a protocol for more effective recovery.
 We are the first hospital in the Hampton Roads region and the second in the state to begin managing patients with OUD using the “Yale model” using Medication-Assisted Treatment (MAT) to help users stay clean longer and break the cycle of addition.

 When people arrive at the Emergency Department with Opioid Use Disorder, an unhealthy dependence on opioids to include heroin, fentanyl, and prescription pain killers, the PROUD program helps by treating them with Buprenorphine and offering a short-term prescription of Naloxone (Suboxone).
-Prior to discharge, an appointment with a partnering community addiction recovery provider is arranged.
-To best serve patients, Chesapeake Regional is working with several community partners to provide follow up counseling services.
+Prior to discharge, information about our community partners is provided.
+To best serve patients, our community partners strive to schedule an appointment within 72 hours of the initial emergency room visit.

 Chesapeake Regional Healthcare uses innovative telemedicine technology to provide prompt psychiatric consultation on the medical units, and on an as-needed basis, in the Emergency Department.
 The telepsychiatry service utilizes state of the art and secure web-based video conferencing services to assist with diagnosis, recommend treatment during a stay and to help determine a patient’s decision-making capacity.
 If deemed necessary, the service is provided the same day of request and usually within a couple of hours.

 Old Dominion University Graduate Counseling Program